cameres/emr-spark-jupyter/README.md

 ```

 ## Setting Up Key Pair Using EC2
-In order to access the cluster from via the command line later, you need to generate a Key Pair used to ssh into the main node.
+In order to access the cluster via the command line later, you need to generate a Key Pair to ssh into the main node.
 I haven't been able to figure out a way in which to create a key pair using the `awscli` and have it work with the remainder of the script.
-Thus I recommend setting up a Key Pair using the [EC2 User Guide](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair).
+Thus, I recommend setting up a Key Pair using the [EC2 User Guide](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair).
 Make sure to place the private key in this directory in order to run the script.

 ## Configuring the Script
-The following two variables need to be altered in based on your use case.
+The following two variables need to be altered based on your use case.
 They are found in `install-jupyter-notebook` and `script.sh`.

 ```bash
 # bucket should be created and used on s3